F. Scott Fitzgerald House

 Fitzgerald's parents, Edward and Mollie, moved back to St. Paul in 1914 while F. Scott Fitzgerald was a student at Princeton University.
 They lived in the unit at 593 Summit Avenue for a while, then moved to the 599 Summit Avenue unit in 1918.
 In July and August 1919, Fitzgerald rewrote the manuscript that became his first novel, This Side of Paradise.
 He lived here until January 1920, writing short stories, and then moved to New Orleans.
 Of the several places the Fitzgeralds lived, this one is most closely associated with his literary fame, and typifies the environments of some of his later works.

 It was declared a National Historic Landmark in 1971.
 It is also a contributing property to the Historic Hill District, listed in 1976.

-F. Scott Fitzgerald was noted for disliking Summit Avenue, stating that Summit Avenue is “a mausoleum of American architectural monstrosities.”
+F. Scott Fitzgerald was noted for disliking Summit Avenue, calling it "a mausoleum of American architectural monstrosities".